Open Data and Quantitative Techniques for Anthropology of Road Traffic: Quantitative anthropology as the future?

-Consequently, we should substantiate open data with qualitative data to achieve a true ethnographic account and provide a detail-rich explanation of traffic practices.
-However, the quantitative analysis does pinpoint broad behaviors that serve as a starting point for further research.
+Consequently, we should substantiate open data with qualitative data to achieve a valid ethnographic account and provide a detail-rich explanation of traffic practices.
+However, the quantitative analysis does pinpoint broad behaviours that serve as a starting point for further research.
 Bajuk Senčar~\citeyear{bajuk2017kultura} argues that traffic infrastructure can be understood as a system and a process.
 Analysis of traffic data describes the system, which serves as a base for understanding the process.
-And open data sets are a great resource, as they are readily available, well-structured, and accompanied by metadata.
+Furthermore, open data sets are a great resource, as they are readily available, well-structured, and accompanied by metadata.
 However, the process should be explained ethnographically by connecting the materiality of the infrastructure with social actors, that is, the people behind the process.

 Anthropological research using open public data sets is not meant to replace ethnographic fieldwork but should be considered a complementary venue with numerous possibilities.
-It is mainly appropriate for preliminary analysis, as shown by the identification of interesting traffic counters.
+It is mainly appropriate for preliminary analysis, as shown by identifying interesting traffic counters.
 Moreover, it provides insight into the structure of the phenomenon or a system.
-It shows when an event occurs, where, and what the event looks like.
+It shows when an event occurs, where, and how.
 In other words, it describes the phenomenon in terms of its properties, but, as explained above, it cannot provide the context and the reason why something happens.
-Nevertheless, as computational analyses are time and resource-efficient and as they also reveal certain relevant social and cultural aspects, they are a valuable research tool.
+Nevertheless, as computational analyses are time and resource-efficient and reveal relevant social and cultural aspects, they are a valuable research tool.